cbg-ethz/pybda/docs/source/index.rst

 In the case of a successful computation of a job, PyBDA will write results and plots, and create statistics.
 If one of the jobs fails PyBDA will report where and which method failed
 (owing to Snakemake's scheduling) such that the same pipeline can effortlessly be continued from where it failed the last time.

- PyBDA implements several methods from scratch to scale to big data settings and interfaces some methods from [MLLib]_:
+PyBDA supports multiple machine learning methods that scale to big data scenarios.
+We either entirely implemented these from scratch or interface the methodology from [MLLib]_:

 * dimensionality reduction using PCA, factor analysis, kPCA, linear discriminant analysis and ICA,
 * clustering using k-means and Gaussian mixture models,